sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

 3. Add the desired languages to the current user’s language preference list.

-4.  **Install app updates using a Windows Store account (MSA account)**
+4.  **Install app updates using a Microsoft Store account (MSA account)**

     1. Sign-in to the store with an MSA account.

         **Note**
         Store only.
 Don’t convert the local account to MSA.

-        If you do not have an MSA account, you can update apps without a Windows Store account.
+        If you do not have an MSA account, you can update apps without a Microsoft Store account.

     2. Check for updates and install new language resource packs.

-    3. Sign out of the Windows Store and remove the MSA account.
+    3. Sign out of the Microsoft Store and remove the MSA account.

 5. Open an elevated command prompt and type: